eXist-db/messaging-replication/README.md

 This is the eXist-db extension providing JMS based Messaging and document replication.

-Please check the wiki pages (link on right side of page) for more information
+Please check the [WiKi](https://github.com/eXist-db/messaging-replication/wiki) for documentation and more information about the extension.